Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 After your procedure:

-You may stay in bed or sit for a while until you are completely comfortable.
-Caregivers will watch you closely for any problems.
-Do not get out of bed or stand up until your caregiver says it is OK.
-When your caregiver sees that you are OK, your caregiver may allow you to go home.
-He may also tell you to keep the vaginal pad in place after your procedure.
-Ask your caregiver for more information about vaginal care, such as changing your sanitary pads.
+You may stay in bed or sit until you are completely comfortable.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home.
+You will need to keep the sanitary pad in place after your procedure.

 - You have a fever.